 11. Does your institution's endowment portfolio investments include fossil-fuel companies?

-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 No, the institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 The institution is entirely divested from fossil fuels. - The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments. - The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.